19-year sentence for second ringleader in Michigan governor kidnap plot

 They argued the men had been entrapped - or improperly induced into the crime - by an undercover FBI operation.

+Two men involved in the plot who pleaded guilty to kidnapping conspiracy charges testified for the prosecution at the first federal trial as well as during Fox and Croft's retrial.

+One of the witnesses, Ty Garbin, was eventually sentenced to two-and-a-half years in prison, while the other, Kaleb Franks, was sentenced to four years.

-In October, three other men were convicted of supporting the plot to kidnap Ms Whitmer, who was recently re-elected for a second term.
+In October, three other men were convicted in a state court of supporting the plot to kidnap Ms Whitmer, who was recently re-elected for a second term in office.

-A jury found Joseph Morrison, 28, his father-in-law Pete Musico, 44, and Paul Bellar, 23, guilty of gang membership, firearms violations and providing material to support terrorism.
+A jury also found Joseph Morrison, 28, his father-in-law Pete Musico, 44, and Paul Bellar, 23, guilty of gang membership, firearms violations and providing material to support terrorism.